Shairam/ballerina-sp-tracing/README.md

  ```

  After making http request, go to [Honeycomb website](https://honeycomb.io) then move to your dataset and check for the received traces.
+ You can perform many queries in Honeycomb UI in order to evaluate the performance in various aspects.

  ## About Honeycomb